 Secondly, milkshake lollies.
 So are you fed up with the cold weather and snow keep coming back?
 I know I am.
 So today I have been thinking of Spring and warmer weather.
 Also getting the garden ready for Summer.
 Today I have a recipe perfect for eating the garden this Summer!
 Super Fruity Milkshake Lollies anyone?
 Fed; Super Fruity Milkshake Lollies Too Keep You Cool.

 How To Make Ginger Ice Cream: Afternoon Tea Recipe:

 Thirdly, do you have any fun plans for the 3 day weekend?
 Do you think the weather will be nice enough this weekend to make some tasty ice cream?
 If it is today I am sharing a Ginger Ice Cream recipe; How To Make Ginger Ice Cream: Afternoon Tea Recipe.
 Another fun ice cream recipe to add to your list, don’t you think?

 The Kelly’s Christmas Ice Cream Trifle:

-Finally, move over Christmas pudding.
+Last but not least, move over Christmas pudding.
 The Chocolate Yule Log is so 2010.
 This festive season, there’s a new dessert in town.
 Introducing…drum roll… The Kelly’s Christmas Ice Cream Trifle: The epitome of Christmas indulgence; this dessert includes chunks of fluffy red velvet cake, slatherings of rich salted caramel and topped; The Kelly’s Christmas Ice Cream Trifle.
+So yummy!